bencoveney/Items/README.md

     - [ ] Would allow you to check them in.
     - [ ] Would allow you to get visibility of how your database implementation deviates from the pure model.
 - [ ] Split code/xml/text generation out better into files.
-- [ ] All items are stringly identified rather than done by reference.
-  - [ ] Makes building the model much simpler but causes the need to validation (this may be required anyway).
 - [ ] Serialisation and deserialisation via text templates probably isn't a good idea.
 - [ ] Classes like Attributes and Behaviors (in order to string index things) could be improved
-- [ ] Behavior lol.
-- [ ] Don't re-implement C#.
-- [ ] Don't re-implement SQL.
-- [ ] Collections should have support for extra data.
+- [x] Collections should have support for extra data.
-- [ ] Collections should probably be relationships.
+- [x] Collections should probably be relationships.
 - [ ] Unit tests.
 - [ ] Add relationships to this document.
+- [ ] Add behaviors to this document.

 Model
 -----